Alcohol Use and Mesothelioma

 During mesothelioma treatment, drinking alcohol can affect your risk of developing other types of cancer.
 Alcohol should likewise be avoided if cancer treatment causes mouth or throat sores because drinking can make symptoms worse.
 Some cancer drugs can cause harmful side effects if they interact with alcohol in the blood.

-Frequently Asked Questions About Alcohol and Mesothelioma
+Frequently Asked Questions About Alcoholism and Mesothelioma

 - Does the type of alcohol affect cancer risk?
 No. Ethanol is the type of alcohol found in all alcoholic beverages (including beers, liquors, and wines).
 Different types of alcohol contain varying percentages of ethanol.
 Ultimately, the total amount of alcohol consumed over time has a greater impact on cancer risk.